splunk/prompteng-devs/01-course/module-02-fundamentals/README.md

 - ✅ Implement chain-of-thought reasoning for systematic problem-solving
 - ✅ Ground AI responses in reference texts with proper citations
 - ✅ Break complex tasks into sequential workflows using prompt chaining
+- ✅ Explore multiple solution paths simultaneously with tree of thoughts
 - ✅ Create evaluation rubrics and self-critique loops with LLM-as-Judge
-- ✅ Separate reasoning from clean final outputs using inner monologue

 ### Getting Started